What we offer:

 We have genuine respect for and want to support Indigenous people, places, and the relationships between them both locally and around this planet.

-We recognize that this is an imperfect, partial, and evolving statement, and that acknowledgement is only a first step.
+We recognize that this is an imperfect, partial, and evolving statement,

 We welcome your feedback.